cogu/autosar/README.rst

 v0.4.0
 ~~~~~~

-* Maintenance track (Relabel v0.3.10 if no issues are found)
+* Maintenance track (Relabel v0.3.11 if no more issues are found)

 v0.5.0
 ~~~~~~